drflorianberger/TPUCU25/_build/html/_sources/week2/fluct.md

 $$

 This result is a remarkable equation because:
-- This equation is independent of the open probability $\Po$.
-Which can be a complicated function, difficult to measure and, therefore, in most cases unknown.
+- This equation is independent of the open probability $\Po$, which can be a complicated function, difficult to measure, and, therefore, in most cases, unknown.
 - It relates the single-molecule current $i_{\rm{o}}$ to the macroscopic current $I$ that is easier to measure.

 From a measurement of the variance of the current as a function of the mean current, we can deduce the single-channel current and the number of involved channels: